Luthaf/Jumos.jl/doc/simulations/create-simulations.rst

 .. function:: add_control(sim, control)

-    Add an :ref:`control <simulation-controls>` algorithm to the simulation list.
+    Add a :ref:`control <simulation-controls>` algorithm to the simulation list.
 If the control algorithm is already present, a warning is issued.

     Usage example: